George Takei: Rescinded sexual misconduct allegation

 In November 2017, former actor and model Scott R. Brunton told The Hollywood Reporter that Takei drugged and groped him in Takei's condo in 1981, when Brunton was 23 years old.
 Takei denied the allegation, writing on Twitter: "I have wracked my brain to ask if I remember Mr. Brunton, and I cannot say I do. ...
 Non-consensual acts are so antithetical to my values and my practices, the very idea that someone would accuse me of this is quite personally painful."
+In response to the allegation, Mic, Slate, Refinery29, Upworthy, GOOD and Futurism announced they would be cutting ties with Takei.

 On May 24, 2018, the New York Observer's Shane Snow reported that Brunton had "changed his story", describing his encounter with Takei as a "great party story" and confessing to "not remembering any touching" of his genitalia.
 Snow also consulted toxicologists, who suggested Brunton likely had postural hypotension rather than a drugged drink, and a former Senior Deputy District Attorney, who contended "there's nothing to prosecute" if it was the case that Takei stopped physical contact with Brunton after being denied consent.
-That same month, Takei posted Snow's article on his social media platforms while publicly forgiving Brunton for his actions, stating: "despite what he has put us through, I do not bear Mr. Brunton any ill will, and I wish him peace."
+That same month, Takei posted Snow's article on his social media platforms while publicly forgiving Brunton for his misdeeds, stating: "despite what he has put us through, I do not bear Mr. Brunton any ill will, and I wish him peace."